-Our key priorities for future collecting will be to support the following service objectives: to 'create experiences to make Leicester special by involving and inspiring residents and visitors and sharing the city's significant collections' and 'Celebrate the stories of Leicester's diverse communities and the unique places, art and heritage which shape the city's identity and showcasing these to the world.'
+Our key priorities for future collecting will be to support the following service objectives: to create experiences to make Leicester special by involving and inspiring residents and visitors and sharing the city's significant collection, and to celebrate the stories of Leicester's diverse communities and the unique places, art and heritage which shape the city's identity and showcasing these to the World.

 All new acquisition will be guided by service policies and procedures that are informed by current professional and ethical standards and best practice.